dscroft/wm9QF_programming_for_artificial_intelligence_labs/sqlite/sqlite.md

 ## Cursors

-Cursors are used to interact with the database and execute SQL queries.
+Using the connection object directly to execute queries is fine for simple queries, but for more complex queries it is better to use a cursor.
 In Python, you can create a cursor object using the `cursor()` method of the connection object.

+@basic_import

 ```python
 con = sqlite3.connect("sqlite.db")